Wyox/laravel-gitlab-reporter/README.md

 }
 ```

-To test if your connection and settings work you could temporarily remove the `env('APP_ENV')` check, run the settings locally and see if everything works
+To test if your connection and settings work you could temporarily remove the `config('app.env')` check, run the settings locally and see if everything works